 So even if you’re prepared for a base rate rise, you might have customers and suppliers who aren’t.
 Keep an eye on them and look out for signs that they’re struggling.

-However, if you have been thinking about making further investment, now might be the time to act.
-Lenders themselves will be preparing for a rise, so you are unlikely to find finance deals as cheap as they once were, but looking to secure your funds now is likely to prove cheaper than waiting another year, if the expectations are correct.
+However, if you have been thinking about making further investments, now might be the time to act.
+Lenders themselves will be preparing for a rise, so you are unlikely to find finance deals as cheap as they once were, but looking to secure your funds now is likely to prove cheaper than waiting another year if the expectations are correct.